How to Block Unwanted Emails?

 When you have blocked all unwanted addresses click Save at the bottom of the page to save your changes.

-In this instance, all email addresses ending in @exampleB.com, including email@exampleB.com and email@exampleB.com, would be blocked.
+In this instance, all email addresses ending in @exampleB.com.
+It also includes email@exampleB.com and email@exampleB.com, would be blocked.

 From now on all emails that are coming from email addresses that are in the blacklist will be blocked.